Lake Manly: Biology

 Some inferences on the biota of Lake Manly can be made on the basis of analogous lakes such as Mono Lake and Great Salt Lake and on the streams that drain into Death Valley.
 Shared species are considered evidence not only for the integration of regional river systems, but also for connections with more remote water systems such as the Colorado River.
 Such a connection to the Colorado River may have occurred through the White River and Las Vegas Valley, through the Amargosa River or an earlier course of the Mojave River into Bristol Lake.
 Alternatively, migratory birds might have dispersed animals between the watersheds.
 Species dwelling in groundwater also existed in the lake.

-Some tufa deposits were formed by blue-green algae, including charophytes and a foraminiferan, Elphidium.
+Some tufa deposits were formed by cyanobacteria (blue-green algae), and also charophytes and a foraminiferan, Elphidium.
 Ostracod species which existed in Lake Manly include Candona caudata, Candona rawsoni, Cyprideis beaconensis, Limnocythere ceriotuberosa, Limnocythere sappaensis and Limnocythere staplini.
 Stromatolites were active in ponds behind the beaches of Lake Manly.

 Species that inhabited the lake probably included the brine fly larvae, brine shrimp and molluscs like Anodonta and Carinifex.
 Present day endemic aquatic fauna includes amphipods, hemipterans and springtails.
 The integrated river system may have aided the spread of the spider Saltonia incerta.

 Nineteen different species of Tyronia springsnails occur within the Lake Manly system, more specifically in the Owens River and Amargosa River valleys.
 An early connection between the Amargosa River and the Colorado River may have propagated these animals between the two river systems.